 This next step is simple!
 Run the python file either from a local machine or using an external Google Cloud service.
 If everything is configured correctly, you’ll have a running dbt pipeline:

 The above script will use the default compute service account by default <project-number>-firstname.lastname@example.org.

 Optionally, the PipelineJob run method allows you to specify a custom service account at runtime.
 I’d recommend using this with a more least-privilege approach used to define the role list in a production setting.

 Below, we have provided an example architecture on how to run Vertex AI Pipelines using dbt.
 This is just one way to do it.

 Here we’ve defined a simple pipeline, however, this general approach can be expanded to accommodate multiple different transformative steps in conjunction with ML oriented steps.

 In general, running dbt on Vertex AI Pipelines can prove beneficial, cost-effective and a neat way to orchestrate dbt with pre-existing or future Machine Learning workloads.
 The examples given here are for simple dbt operations, but in reality, more complex pipelines can be implemented with multiple different dbt component spec files, more sophisticated service controls and network features.
 It will become increasingly interesting in the future to see what other integrations appear with Vertex AI and the results they achieve.

-Want to know more about tools available on GCP?
+Want to know more about tools available on Google Cloud?
 For a deep dive into each key stage of the ML model lifecycle, the pros and cons of the available tools, such as Vertex AI, Cloud Composer, Dataflow, Cloud Run, and more, download our guide to MLOps Tools here.